Vill-Lab/2023-AAAI-SDMIA/README.md

-# Similarity Distribution based Membership Inference Attack on Person Re-Identification (AAAI 2023)
+# Similarity Distribution based Membership Inference Attack on Person Re-Identification (AAAI oral 2023 )
-This is the pytorch implementation of the paper (accpted by AAAI 2023).
+This is the pytorch implementation of the paper (accepted by AAAI oarl 2023).
-## Enviroment setting
+## Environment setting

 GPU: RTX3090
 CUDA: 12.0